Rond de Jambe en L’Air

 Why Do Dancers do Rond de Jambe en L’air?

-The main reason that dancers do this step at the barre is to build up their strength, coordination and speed.
 It also helps to fortify the knees, as the knee’s natural rotary capability can make it vulnerable, and strengthening the surrounding area will help to protect the knees.

 How To Get The Most Out Of Rond de Jambe en L’air